Leukemia Quiz

 leukemia (ALL), chronic myeloid leukemia (CML), and chronic lymphocytic leukemia (CLL).

-3. Acute myeloid leukemia (AML) is somewhat more likely to develop in men than in
+3. Acute myeloid leukemia (AML) is somewhat more likely to

 You didn't answer this question.